pagekit/docs/configuration-file.md

   ),
 ```

-It is also possible to configure more than one database connection.
+**Note** It is also possible to configure more than one database connection.
-The default connection is then defined in `database['default']`, in the example above `mysql` is the connection Pagekit uses.
+The default connection is defined in `database['default']`.
+In the example above Pagekit uses `mysql`.

 ## App